-In Real Life those with autism, such as people with Asperger Syndrome usually fit this trope, but relatively few works are interested in portraying this with strict accuracy.
+In Real Life, people with dyssemia and nonverbal learning disorders fit this trope.
+Additionally, those with autism, such as people with Asperger Syndrome may fit this trope, but relatively few works are interested in portraying this with strict accuracy.
 A mild form is common in academia.
 That said, No Real Life Examples, Please!
 See Not Good with People.

 open/close all folders

 Anime and Manga

 In Creo the Crimson Crises we have Kiki, who's never even worn shoes or underwear until she joins the main cast.
 Her idea of making friends is to grope the first pretty girl that walks by, announcing her intentions, and breaking off a store sign as a gift of friendship.

 L: He's socially awkward, dresses like a bum, and is the greatest detectives on the planet. note Yes, plural.
 He's the 'three' greatest detectives, acting as himself and under the pseudonyms of two former detectives he bested.

 Near is also quite awkward and seems unlikely to get by if he had to fend for himself in the normal world.
 Oddly, despite their practical problems, they both possesses great theoretical knowledge of people.
 His rival Mello left the Wammy's House orphanage where they were both raised at the age of 14 and is quite street-savvy in comparison.